HeavyIonAnalysis/PFSimple/README.md

 The user can select:
 1) Decay: mother and daughters

-	Pdg mass and pdg mass sigma for mother: if set to "-1" values from KFParticleDatabase are taken
+   If pdg mass and sigma mass for mother are set to "-1", values from KFParticleDatabase are taken.

    Option for daughters: alternative pdgs can be used in addition for the reconstruction